Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 |---|---|---|---|

-As seen in The Reality of Band Activity Costs, studio fees are fixed expenses for band activity.
-Nagoya's fixed costs are 40–60% cheaper than Tokyo and slightly cheaper than Osaka.
-With 4 practices per month, the difference from Tokyo adds up to tens of thousands of yen annually.
-This gap is significant.
+As detailed in The Real Costs of Band Activity, studio fees are a fixed cost of band activity.
+Nagoya's costs are 40-60% cheaper than Tokyo and slightly cheaper than Osaka.
+With 4 practice sessions monthly, the annual difference between Tokyo and Nagoya amounts to tens of thousands of yen.
+This difference shouldn't be overlooked.

 Nagoya Session and Music Event Information